Judge: Prosecutors should get report in officer’s slaying

 NEW KENSINGTON, Pa.
-(AP) - A judge has ordered the defense to turn over to prosecutors background material on a man charged in the shooting death of a western Pennsylvania police officer almost two years ago.
+(AP) - A judge has ordered the defense to turn over to prosecutors some background material on a man charged in the shooting death of a western Pennsylvania police officer almost two years ago.

-The Tribune-Review reports that defense attorneys had argued that their case would be damaged if prosecutors were given the report detailing reasons why the life of 31-year-old Rahmael Sal Holt should be spared should he be convicted in the November 2017 slaying of New Kensington officer Brian Shaw.
+Defense attorneys had argued that their case would be damaged if prosecutors were given the report detailing reasons why the life of 31-year-old Rahmael Sal Holt should be spared should he be convicted in the slaying of New Kensington officer Brian Shaw, the Tribune-Review reported.

-Attorney Tim Dawson said the report concluded that Holt has no mental health or intellectual disabilities, but aspects of his life and upbringing could persuade jurors to impose a life term.
+Attorney Tim Dawson said a mitigation specialist concluded that Holt has no mental health or intellectual disabilities, but societal issues that impacted his life and upbringing could persuade jurors to impose a life term rather than capital punishment.

-Holt says he wasn’t the one who fired the shots that killed Shaw following a traffic stop in New Kensington.
+Holt, who is charged with first-degree murder, has maintained that he wasn’t the one who fired the shots that killed Shaw following a November 2017 traffic stop in New Kensington.

+Dawson said details in the evaluation include witnesses and other factors, which he declined to discuss in detail, and he argued that prosecutors aren’t entitled to view the material until sentencing.

+Westmoreland County Judge Rita Hathaway, who had ordered the report turned over by Sept.
+10, said Friday her review of a preliminary draft indicated that keeping it from prosecutors wasn’t warranted.

 Information from: Tribune-Review, http://triblive.com